MobileTeleSystems/onetl/docs/connection/db_connection/postgres/types.rst

     )
     writer.run(write_df)

-Then you can parse this column on Postgres side (for example, by creating a view):
+Then you can parse this column on the Postgres side (for example, by creating a view):

 .. code-block:: sql